Ph-k/Concurrent-Workers/README.md

 The chef program can be executed from a cli as `./chef -n numOfSlds -m mantime` where:

-- numOfSlds in the total number of salads that need to be prepared.
+- numOfSlds is the total number of salads that need to be prepared.

-- mantime is the time interval that the chef takes to rest between consecutive places of ingredients on the table.
+- mantime is the time interval that the chef rests between consecutive places of ingredients on the table.

 Note: the chef will print the shared memory segment ID which you should pass to the salad makers.